Tring to Berkhamsted via Tom's Hill Walk

 At the fence corner near the top of the rise, turn left along the fence, now with fine views down and across the valley, as well as to an interestingly sculpted hedge in a garden away to the right.
 In 180 metres enter Webb's Copse through a wooden kissing gate and follow a clear meandering path through it.
 You leave the wood in 280 metres in its far left corner and continue along a left hand arable field boundary.
 In 600 metres go over a stile in a fence line into a large pasture and follow its right hand upper boundary.
 In 450 metres go through a metal kissing gate to the right of a wooden field gate and in 20 metres turn right through another metal kissing gate to the left of a metal car gate and follow a fenced path to the left of a farmyard.
 In 40 metres you emerge into an arable field and follow its left hand grassy boundary downhill, with fine views across the dry valley to Great and Little Frithsden Copses.
 In 180 metres in the bottom field corner follow a footpath to the left of a garden fence and in 60 metres turn left along a tarmac lane (leaving the AEBT).
 In 300 metres fork to the right of a small triangular green to the far side of the green where you find The Alford Arms.

-Turn right off the lane up along a signposted footpath (but signed as a bridleway) up an initially stepped path into Little Frithsden Copse.
+Turn right off the lane up along a signposted footpath (also signed as a permissive bridleway) up an initially stepped path into Little Frithsden Copse.
 Ignore metal field gates on both sides where the gradient eases (fine views into the valley on the left, as well as some views into another one on the right).
 Eventually you continue to the left of some fenced gardens and then ignore an unmarked public footpath turning left through a wooden kissing gate by a meadow on the left.
 In 50 metres cross a tarmac lane by a multi-directional signpost on the left and continue through a bike barrier and between hedges.
-In 110 metres go through another bike barrier into a wood and ignore a bridleway to the left but in 20 metres turn left at a T-junction of forest tracks.
+In 110 metres go through another bike barrier into a wood and ignore a marked bridleway to the left but in 30 metres turn left at a T-junction of forest tracks with a marked bridleway.
 In 50m, just before a road, turn hard right back on yourself with a two-way bridleway signpost, gently uphill.

 In 150 metres you emerge in a clearing by a first warning sign for golf balls and follow the well-marked path (yellow-topped bridleway posts) across a couple of fairways and through some belts of trees.
 Eventually you pass to the left of a War Memorial and emerge by a three-way road junction.
 Cross into a car park a little to the right and bear left along its left hand edge with a bridleway signpost, ignoring another signpost away to the right.
 Pick up a gravel path between trees parallel to the audible road on the left.
 Ignore a right turn at a four-way signpost to the WWI trenches and also cross a gravel track by a two-way bridleway signpost to continue downhill.
 In 160 metres you reach a four-way junction by a another WWI trenches signpost.
 Turn left uphill with Public Bridleway 57 to a public road.
 Cross over and continue on the bridleway directly opposite.
 Pick up the directions below in paragraph 29.